 |Mutilations and disfigurements||156|

-Awards less than 75 weeks for a thumb, any of the fingers, or great toe, shall be paid at the second tier rate.
+- Payouts less than 75 weeks for a thumb, any of the fingers, or great toe, are paid at the second tier rate under this calculator.

 All other permanent partial disabilities are considered “unscheduled.”
 In these “other cases,” the WCC determines the percentage of impairment.
 The maximum number of weeks of compensation is 500.Permanent Total Disability Benefits

 Injured workers are permanently totally disabled if they “can perform no service other than those which are so limited in quality, dependability, or quantity that a reasonably stable market for them does not exist.”
 The loss of both arms, eyes, feet, hands, or legs creates a presumption of permanent total disability, “absent conclusive proof to the contrary.”

 That presumption also applies to a combination of the loss of any two of the following: an arm, eye, foot, hand, and a leg.
 Injured workers who are permanently and totally disabled are entitled to two-thirds of their average weekly wage, up to a maximum of 100% of the state average weekly wage.Medical benefits

 Injured workers are also entitled to medical benefits, which include the following:

 - Medical, surgical, or other attendance or treatment.